HeisenBug1/cuny-auto-enroll/README.md

 ## To run the script

-Open your terminal, then goto the directory the python script is located.
-Open CUNYFirst in a browser.
-And simply run the script.
+ 1. Open your terminal, then `cd` into the directory this python script is located.
+ 2. Open CUNYFirst in a browser.
-`python autoEnroll.py` OR `python3 autoEnroll.py`
+ 3. Run the script `python autoEnroll.py` OR `python3 autoEnroll.py`

 Everytime you run this script, after it reaches the term selection page in CUNYFirst, go back to the terminal and select which term you want to try enrolling to.
 After that, it will remember the term selection and keep trying until at least one class is succesfully enrolled.